Russian Navy: Coastal troops

 The coastal defence troops of the Russian Navy are conventional mechanised brigades with the main task to prevent enemy amphibious landings.
 An example of coastal defence troops are those of the Baltic Fleet.
 With Estonia, Latvia and Lithuania declaring independence at the end of the Soviet Union the Baltic Military District practically disintegrated.
 The massive ground forces formations left landlocked in the Kaliningrad Oblast were transferred from the ground forces to naval command and control.
-The integration of naval infantry and coastal defence troops is a relatively new tendency from the 2010s in order to simplify the naval command structure and the new Arctic infantry brigades in formation under the Northern Fleet Joint Strategic Command fall within that process.
+The integration of naval infantry and coastal defence troops is a relatively new tendency from the 2010s in order to simplify the naval command structure and the new Arctic infantry brigades in formation under the Northern Fleet fall within that process.

+As of 2022, there appeared to be a longer-term intent to expand all Russian naval infantry brigades into division-sized formations, coupled with the planned acquisition of both the new Ivan Rogov-class helicopter assault ships as well as upgraded Ivan Gren-class landing ships.
+However, full implementation of such a plan would likely have to await the conclusion of the Russo-Ukraine War.

 The coastal artillery troops also play a very important role for the Navy.
 The geography of the Barents Sea, the Baltic Sea, the Black Sea and the Sea of Okhotsk as well as the Caspian Sea makes the deployment of shore-based, anti-ship systems in an area-denying role very effective.
 They deploy K-300P Bastion-P supersonic ASCM, 3M-54 Kalibr cruise subsonic ASCM and A-222E Bereg-E 130mm coastal mobile artillery system as well as self-propelled surface-to-air missile systems.